yash6364/coffee-sales-dashboard/README.md

-# Coffee Sales Analysis
+☕ Coffee Sales Dashboard

-This project analyzes a coffee shop’s sales data to understand customer buying patterns and product performance.
+This project helps visualize and understand sales trends of a coffee shop using Excel.
+It includes charts and KPIs that show how sales vary by month, category, and region.

-## Tools Used
+📊 Tools Used

-- **Excel** for data cleaning and dashboard creation
+Microsoft Excel — For data cleaning, analysis, and dashboard creation

-- **Oracle SQL Developer** for data querying and analysis
+Pivot Tables & Charts — To summarize and visualize the data

+Power Query — For data transformation and consistency checks

+⚙️ Steps Followed

+Cleaned raw data and fixed inconsistent values.

+Created calculated columns like Month, Category, and Age Group.

+Used pivot tables to find:

+Monthly sales trend

+Top selling coffee types

+Region-wise performance

+Customer distribution

+Designed an interactive dashboard for quick insights.

+🧠 Insights

+Most Sales: During morning hours and weekends.

+Top Category: Cappuccino and Latte performed the best.

+Customer Trend: Majority purchases made by customers aged 25–35.

-## Files
+📁 Files Included

-- `Coffee_Shop_Sales.xlsx` → Contains cleaned data and dashboard
+Coffee_Sales_Dashboard.xlsx — Excel file with cleaned data and dashboard

-- `coffee_sales_analysis.sql` → SQL queries used for analysis
+coffee_sales_analysis.sql — SQL queries for analysis

-## Key Insights
-- Brewed coffee and espresso have the highest sales
-- Most sales occur during morning hours
-- Regular and Large sizes are the most preferred
-- Astoria, Hell’s Kitchen, and Lower Manhattan show balanced sales performance
+README.md — Project documentation

-## Project Outcome
+💡 Project Goal

-The dashboard helps visualize top-performing products, busiest sales hours, and popular locations — enabling better decision-making for inventory and promotions.
+To analyze coffee shop sales data, identify top-performing products and time periods, and present results through an interactive Excel dashboard.